Course and stream title

 Admission to this course is on the basis of a secondary school leaving qualification such as the NSW Higher School Certificate (including national and international equivalents), tertiary study or an approved preparation program.
 English language requirements must be met where these are not demonstrated by sufficient qualifications taught in English.
 Special admission pathways are open for mature aged applicants who do not possess a school leaving qualification, educationally disadvantaged applicants and for Aboriginal and Torres Strait Islander people and elite athletes.
 Applicants are ranked by merit and offers for available places are issued according to the ranking.
 Details of admission policies are found in the Coursework Rule.

 The units of study that may be taken for this course are set out in:

 the Faculty of Education and Social Work Table of Bachelor of Education (Primary Education) units of study,

-Table A of the Faculty of Arts and Social Sciences Table of units of study,
+Table A and B of the Faculty of Arts and Social Sciences Table of units of study,

 Table 1: Faculty of Science Tables of units of study,

 Section 2 of the University of Sydney Business School Table of undergraduate units of study.

 To qualify for the award of the Bachelor of Education (Primary Education), a candidate must complete 192 credit points of units of study comprising: